Kumave/kumave/README.md

 ## Hi there 👋

 <!--
-**Kumave/kumave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Hello world, we are Eli UwU and ValeUnU, Welcome to our space, we like BTS and bl's manhwa, We are programmers in progress and we hope to improve ( ´･･)ﾉ(._.`) (us).
+=￣ω￣=:

-- 🔭 I’m currently working on ...
+- 🔭 We are currently working on a program
-- 🌱 I’m currently learning ...
+- 🌱 Wa are currently learning programing
-- 👯 I’m looking to collaborate on ...
+- 👯 We are looking to collaborate on
-- 🤔 I’m looking for help with ...
+- 🤔 We are looking for help with a teacher
-- 💬 Ask me about ...
+- 💬 Ask me about prime move, BTS,anime and abaut us.
-- 📫 How to reach me: ...
+- 📫 How to reach we: at school and social media
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/They.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: BTS PAVED THE WAY
--->